AustinJoo/HS-Stripped-Client-Server/README.md

 There are 2 ways of setting up and running this service to run on a deployed service instance; one requires the use Docker and the other does not.
 The steps for each are listed below.

+## Optimizations
+- Utilized a Redis cache to store documents returned from the database based on listing ID for 60 seconds.
+  - Results:
+    - Efficiency increased by 30%
+    - Errors decreased by 55%
+- Designed service to return an array of stringified objects to the proxy to utilize server side rendering.

 ## Setup (No Docker)
 - **Dependencies**
   - React for front-end